asermohamed1/operating-system-scheduling-project/README.md

-# operating-system-scheduling-project
-OS-Sim: Mini Operating System Simulator  A simulation of a mini operating system that implements CPU scheduling (RR, HPF, SRTN) and memory management using modular components in C. Processes are generated based on arrival time, scheduled, and terminated automatically.
-Designed for extendability and team collaboration
+OS-Sim: Operating System Simulation

+This project is a simulation of a mini-operating system designed to implement CPU scheduling and memory management techniques.
+Developed as part of an advanced systems programming course, the simulator supports multiple scheduling algorithms including Round Robin (RR), Highest Priority First (HPF), and Shortest Remaining Time Next (SRTN).

+Processes are generated dynamically by a process_generator component based on their arrival times and are then handed over to the scheduler.
+Each process is responsible for terminating itself once its runtime completes.
+Memory management features are introduced in later phases, requiring efficient and modular code design.
+Execution Example:
+make
+./os-sim -s rr -f processes.txt
+The project emphasizes modularity and extensibility to support future enhancements and follows a team-based development approach (3-4 members per team) members : aser mohamed , beshoy sorial , mohamed yasser